Saldenisov/thesis-Bordeaux/README.md

 lualatex -- beamer -- makeglossaries -- lualatex -- lualatex

-I, as the author recommend using \textbf{MiKTeX} or \textbf{TeX Live} as a \LaTeX distribution, and in my opinion best editors for general purposes are TeXStudio or TeXMaker.
+I, as the author recommend using MiKTeX or TeX Live as a \LaTeX distribution, and in my opinion best editors for general purposes are TeXStudio or TeXMaker.